HaxeFlixel/flixel-ui/README.md

 To *respond* to failure conditions, you need to write your own code.
 In the RPG Interface demo, there are two battle layouts, one that is more appropriate for 4:3 resolutions, and another that works better in 16:9.
 The custom FlxUIState for that state will check failure conditions on load, and set the mode depending on which layout works best.
 Speaking of modes...

 ####8. \<mode>
 Specifies UI "modes" that you can switch between.
-Basically just a glorified way of quickly hiding and showing specific assets.
 For instance, in Defender's Quest we had four states for our save slots - empty, play, new_game+ (New Game+ eligible), and play+ (New Game+ started).
 This would determine what buttons were visible ("New Game", "Play", "Play+", "Import", "Export").

 The "empty" and "play" modes might look like this: